What size wire for 50 amp Rv service?

 What is gauge and AWG

 Gauge is the measurement of a wire, particularly its size.
 AWG is the standard system used for this measurement.
 Wire gauge is determined from high to low with greater numbers suggesting a smaller sized wire size.

 Accurate wire sizing is necessary for a breaker as it assists in figuring out just how much of a electrical current can pass through it safely and just how much resistance it will have.

-Please keep in mind that the details within this short article is planned just as basic standards.
-For any concerns, seek advice from a licensed electrical contractor, along with your regional electrical codes.
+Please keep in mind that the details within this short blog post is just a simple look on the basic standards.
+For any concerns that you may have, seek advice from a electrical contractor that is licensed and certified, along with your regional electrical codes.